 This psychological turn is part of the decades long transformation of politics from a serious practical business into a mere entertainment that serves as a diversion from the challenges and worries of our real lives.
 Those who are passionate about politics thereby resemble sports fans coming together to escape their everyday concerns.
 Political fantasists also resemble sports fans in their willingness to set aside the respect for professional expertise that they themselves would expect to receive in their day jobs as accountants or plumbers or coal miners or whatever.
 Caring a lot about how well your team does is not the same thing as being interested in how the game is actually played at that level.
 Nevertheless, just as football fans enjoy the right to offer strategic advice to players and team-managers (and to insult their choices and judgement), so politics fans enjoy pretending that they know best how politics should be played.

 The psychic benefits of fantasy politics seem especially attractive to those who feel neglected and unheard by the political system, such as the white working class in towns left behind by the modern economy.
 (The Brexit referendum was decided by 2.8 million ‘non-voters’ who had lost faith and interest in real politics – unsurprisingly they are even more bitter about it now.)
 For these losers, animated by grievance, fantasy politics offers their only way to feel politically significant.
 Moreover, like the victim’s dreams of revenge against their bully, these resentment driven fantasies are not kind.
-In the mid-term, the failure of populist fantasies like Brexit will no doubt reinforce their followers' cynicism and alienation.
+In the medium term, the failure of populist fantasies like Brexit will no doubt reinforce their followers' cynicism and alienation.

 It should also be mentioned that fantasy politics is everywhere these days because fantasy itself is so popular (on which see Kurt Andersen's wonderful book 'Fantasyland').
 The kookiness of America’s gun rights movement, for example, has a lot to do with its animating hero fantasy of the regular guy standing up against the bad guys or evil government.
 In these movie screenplays that they write themselves, the good guy never misses and the bad guys never manage to shoot straight; and when the police arrive they can immediately tell who the good guys is.
 (Disconcertingly, mass shooters seem to have a similar concern with enacting fantasies, of vengeance against social institutions that have wronged them.)

 Finally, demand creates its own supply.
-Political entrepreneurs like Trump or Farage or Boris come out of the woodwork and start pitching more fantasy products for voters to buy.
+Political entrepreneurs like Trump or Farage or Johnson come out of the woodwork and start pitching more fantasy products for voters to buy.
 Of course there is no alternative to real politics in the long run – if we want to get things done.
 But so long as large numbers of our fellow citizens are disinterested in outcomes and prefer wallowing in fantasy, populist politicians will make hay.

 A previous version of this essay was published on 3 Quarks Daily.